SEDSCelestiaBPGC/BCI/README.md

 This is only a part of the original published data, where a total of 52 subjects were studied.
 Various mental tasks were recorded in EEG (Motor Imagery data is only one of the tasks).
 The complete dataset can be found [here](http://gigadb.org/dataset/view/id/100295). **An in-depth description of the data is provided in the [accompanying article](https://academic.oup.com/gigascience/article/6/7/gix034/3796323).**

+### Output Decive
+*The rover we are using is a simple wheeled cart that has a robotic pincer which can open, close, or rotate.*

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------